Bhavya-2k03/YOLO/README.md

 # Deep-Learning
-The following codes show object detection using YOLO_V3 & YOLO_V4
+This repository shows object detection using different versions of YOLO